waywardgeek/infnoise/README.md

 cryptographically secure hash function such as SHA-512, Blake2b, Keccak-1600 (SHA3), or a
 stream cipher such as ChaCha.
-This implementation uses Keccak-1600 with cryptographically secure reseeding of more than 400 bits of entropy at a time, overcoming a trickle in/out problem present in the Linux /dev/random system.
+This implementation uses Keccak-1600 with cryptographically secure reseeding of more than 400 bits of entropy at a time, overcoming a trickle in/out problem present in the GNU/Linux /dev/random system.
 Users who need many megabytes per second of data for use in cryptography can set the outputMultiplier as high as they like, which causes Keccak to generate outputMultiplier\*256 bits per reseeding by the Infinite Noise TRNG.